shangmaumau/CGExtensions/README.md

 # CGExtensions

-A description of this package.
+Some userful extensions of `CoreGraphics`.